tri613/swipe-it/README.md

 #Swipe-it

-An Event handler for swiping gestures with pure javascript only, no dependency needed.
+An Event listener for swiping gestures with pure javascript only, no dependency needed.

----

 ## Usage